 - Dragons: Dawn of the Dragon Racers (2014) – Currently on Netflix.

 - Dragons: Race to the Edge, Season 1-6 – Exclusively available on Netflix.

 - How to Train Your Dragon 2 (2014) – Not currently on Netflix, is available to purchase on DVD.

-If you or your kids are into Dreamworks Dragons you may also be interested in this post about creating your own book of dragons, which includes a great list of free online resources for making your own dragon rider’s notebook.
+If you (or your kids) are into Dreamworks Dragons you may also be interested in creating your own book of dragons, check out this great list of free online resources for making your own dragon rider’s notebook.